iotaledger/susee-streams-poc/susee-node/README.md

 Please note that the association between original *INX Collector* and *Peer INX Collector* is bidirectional.
-The *INX Collector* of secondary *SUSEE Node* is the *Peer INX Collector* for the primary *SUSEE Node* and vice versa.
+The *INX Collector* of the secondary *SUSEE Node* is the *Peer INX Collector* for the primary *SUSEE Node* and vice versa.

-The *Cluster wide block validation* has been working reliabel and with less performance impact during all work load tests so far.
+The *Cluster wide block validation* has been working reliably and with less performance impact during all work load tests so far.

 ##### Minio Database synchronization